tale-toul/PopulateOCP/README.md

 # yum install python2-openshift
 ```

 The calls to the OpenShift API are authenticated using an API key, this key is obtained at the beginning of the playbook and revoked at the end.
-To obtain the api key a valid user and password are required by the playbook, the credentials are expected to be found in a file called **secret** in the same directory where the populate-ocp.yml playbook is:
+To obtain the api key a valid user and password with access to the OCP cluster are required by the playbook, no special permissions are required.
+The credentials are expected to be found in a file called **secret** in the same directory where the populate-ocp.yml playbook is:

 ```
 ocp_user: <username>